 I can't say enough about Chelsea Wolfe.
-I love all of her albums and she's amazing live.
+I love all most of her albums and she's amazing live.
 Her sound is deep, melodic, dramatic, and mysterious.
-This is her fourth album and all of the songs are as captivating as any of her other work.
-The album to me is special because I could listen to it over...
+This is her fourth album and is as captivating as any of her previous work.
+The album to me is special because I could listen to it over and over,...

 Working again with Richard Swift, Jurado continues leave his folky singer/songwriter past for psychedelic pop and rock.
 I've been going to see Jurado play for almost 15 years now and never could I have imagined his level of creativity keeping up for this long, but this is one of the...